-- □ The team structure (names, roles, duties and organizational chart) - □ Job-specific tools - □ The team'sobjectives - □ Schedule meetings for your new hire with team leaders they will collaborate with. - □ Assign first tasks to your new hire.
-Make sure to: - □ Offer guidance, as needed - Provide resources that your new hire is likely to use (e.g. reports, spreadsheets, and glossaries) - □ Clarify questions that may arise - □ Assign your new hire a work buddy to help them adjust to their new workplace. - □ Invite your new hire to a group lunch to help them get to know other employees. - Give your new hire an overview of the first week and the first month on the job. - □ Make sure to set aside time for new hires to ask any questions they might have. - Ensure new hire is enrolled in County New Employee Orientation (NEO).
-Email.
-HRLOD@RIVCO.ORG with any questions. - □ Confirm that the new hire has all needed resources in their workspace.
+☐ The team structure (names, roles, duties and organizational chart) ☐ Job-specific tools ☐ The team's objectives Schedule meetings for your new hire with team leaders they will collaborate with.
+Assign first tasks to your new hire.
+Make sure to: ☐ Offer guidance, as needed Provide resources that your new hire is likely to use (e.g. reports, spreadsh glossaries) eets, and ☐ Clarify questions that may arise Assign your new hire a work buddy to help them adjust to their new workplace.
+Invite your new hire to a group lunch to help them get to know other employees.
+Give your new hire an overview of the first week and the first month on the job.
+Make sure to set aside time for new hires to ask any questions they might have.
+Ensure new hire is enrolled in County New Employee Orientation (NEO).
+Email